Endesfelder-Lab/EVE-software/README.md

 ### 9. Metadata, run and result files

 If selected correctly in the `Advanced Settings`, Eve will store a lot of metadata, run and result files automatically.
+In our "Getting Started" example, three finding and three fitting `.pickle` files are stored containing all, only positive and only negative candidates/localizations.
+In addition, a `.csv` file with all localizations and a metadata `Runinfo` file are stored.

 ![](Quick_Start/17_saved_files.png)